exlunaproject/catarinka/README.md

 * `TCatActiveScript` - Improved ActiveScript library based on code by Serhiy Perevoznyk.
 * `TCatChromium` - A web browser component built on top of WACEF3/DCEF3.
 * `TCatConsole` - Console component built on top of a modified version of the Console component by Michael Elsd�rfer.
+* `TCatCSCommand` - Allows to call a console application and capture its output.
+* `TConsoleTimer` - A timer that works from within console applications.
+Based on component by LU RD.
 * `TCatHighlighters` - Provides quick access to multiple SynEdit highlighters with a color scheme adapted from the CodeRay project.
 * `TClipboardListener` - Monitors changes to the Windows clipboard.
 * `THTMLEntities` - HTML Entity Encoder and Decoder.